jsmarble/codecisions/content/post/2021/unleash-react-configuring-unleash-proxy/index.md

 So, let's go ahead and get that API key ready.

 --------------------------------------------------------------------------------

-First, login to the server that you started previously [https://codecisions.com/unleash-react-running-the-server/].
+First, login to the server that [you started previously](/unleash-react-running-the-server/).
 You will see a menu icon in the top left corner.
-Open the menu and go to Admin
+Open the menu and go to Admin.

 --------------------------------------------------------------------------------

 Navigate to API ACCESS and click the button to ADD NEW API KEY.

 --------------------------------------------------------------------------------

-Give the API key a name and select Client for the API type.
+Give the API key a name and select `Client` for the API type.

 --------------------------------------------------------------------------------

 Once you have created the key, you will see it listed.
 Copy the Secret value, which is the API token.

 --------------------------------------------------------------------------------